Jacob-Birge/Year_Classifier/README.md

 # Year_Classifier
-Classifies the year of a patch of Hennepin County aerial tifs using resnet18.
+Classifies the year of a patch of Hennepin County aerial tifs using resnet18 in a pytorch lightning module.